Reusable space: promising projects of US spacecraft

 21 February 2018 06: 47

 We already had businessmen who wanted to launch their own rockets.
-Roscosmos as a monopolist naturally did not allow this.
-Because all these enterprising people are not just gone, they left for the States and there they help people like Elon Musk.
+Roscosmos, as a monopolist, naturally did not allow this.
+Therefore, all these enterprising people not only left, they went to the States and there help people like Elon Musk.

 1. AUL